eosull/Portfolio-Project-3/README.md

 ### Functionality Testing

+- Functionality testing was carried out on each feature laid out in logic chart of game, details in following table:

 | Proposed Feature                                                                               | Functioning            |
 | :--------------------------------------------------------------------------------------------- | :--------------------: |
 | Welcome Message and logo                                                                       |          Yes           |